 How much time should I expect to convert a seat to a bed daily?

 Simple rock-and-roll benches or flip systems can take 1 to 3 minutes.
-More complex slide-and-platform or modular insert systems typically take 5 to 10 minutes.
+More complex slide-and-platform or modular insert systems often take 5 to 10 minutes.
 Time depends on whether you need to move cushions, stow bedding, or adjust latches.